AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

 In this example, :ada:`Dyn_Ptr` refers to a dynamically allocated object, :ada:`I_Var_Ptr` refers to the :ada:`I_Var` variable, and :ada:`Fact_Ptr` refers to the :ada:`Fact` constant.
-We get access to the variable and the constant objects by using the :ada:`'Access` attribute.
+We get access to the variable and the constant objects by using the :ada:`Access` attribute.

 Also, we declare :ada:`I_Var_C_Ptr` as an access-to-constant, but we get access to the :ada:`I_Var` variable.
 This simply means the object